-100% cotton formal shirts should be a preference.
+100% cotton shirts (Formal / Dress that is) should be a preference.
 However, checking the label on most standard dress shirts you’ll find that many of them are not 100% cotton.
 Much of the time that blend can vary, but a popular manufacturing combination is 50-60% cotton.
 Normally cotton, a natural fabric, paired with a synthetic one like polyester.

 Why Are Cotton & Polyester So Popular?

 There are a few reasons why the cotton x polyester blend is so popular, particularly on the high street.
 The addition of polyester can strengthen the fabric in the short term.
 It is claimed to be more wrinkle proof, but the bottom line is this: it’s cheaper to produce.

 The drawbacks of this method of shirt making are that it detracts from the comfort and aggravates the skin more easily.
 Think of that itching feeling you can sometimes get when wearing the shirt that has a full or higher percentage of polyester as opposed to cotton.
 It also doesn’t perform very well under heat, and while it’s just fine for a utilitarian, mid-quality shirt, it’s not going to cut the mustard as a formal or dress shirt.
 The polyester can give the shirt an unnatural sheen and stiffness, and ultimately, look cheaper.

 The verdict?
 It’s good, but it’s not great.

 In a word, yes.